niehusst/learn-elm/beginning-elm/README.md

     ]
 ```
 You can nest `describe` calls together as well by putting a describe in the list of another describe.

+Elm has built in fuzz (random) testing capability.
+Using the Test and Fuzz modules in tandem, you can write fuzz tests to feed random values to your functions.
+You can define your own fuzzers if necessary.
+Fuzz testing provides a powerful tool for testing, but isnt the same as unit testing, because it tests properties of functions, not specific cases.
+E.g. testing List.length with a fuzzer you could test the property "length is never negative", but that property test alone cant tell you if the length function is working as expected.
+So sometimes you need fuzz tests and unit tests in tandem to verify functions fully/better.